thunderbird/webext-docs/messages.rst

 .. api-section-annotation-hack:: -- [Added in TB 88]

-Lists all of the attachments of a message.
+Lists the attachments of a message.

 .. api-header::
    :label: Parameters